charlotterao0987/Charlotte_Rao/part2.md

 6. Who is the primary audience for this?
 Do you think this visualization is effective for reaching that audience?
 Why or why not?

 ### Script:
+I interviewed three people from different background: Journalism, Econ & Finance Policy, and Arts Management, 2 female, 1 male.
+One of them are familar with Cyberpunk culture.
+I hope they can bring different perspectives to this project.
 <img src="A1.png" width="800" />
 <img src="a2.png" width="800" />
 <img src="A3.png" width="800" />